Dancing With the Stars Pros Val Chmerkovskiy and Jenna Johnson Are Engaged

 Dancing With the Stars' Val Chmerkovskiy and Jenna Johnson Dating?
 Dancers Spotted Getting Close Off the Ballroom Floor

-The dancing couple first sparked romance rumors back in Feb.
+The dancing couple sparked romance rumors back in Feb.
 2016 when they were photographed getting close off the dance floor.
+The following year, the duo packed on the PDA in the ballroom when they shared a kiss during their performance on DWTS, seemingly confirming their relationship.

+Since then, the duo has been very open about their romance, sharing posts from their vacations and backstage moments.

 Congratulations to the couple on the exciting engagement news!